reach-sh/reach-lang/docs-md/src/ref-error-codes.md

 ## {#RE0102} RE0102

-This error indicates that you are attempting to `pay` on the first publication of a program that uses `setOptions({ deployMode: 'firstMsg' })`.
-This is not possible because the contract will not yet exist.
-Therefore, it cannot receive tokens.
+This error indicates that you are attempting to `pay` on the first publication.
+This is not possible, because the contract will not yet exist, and receiving tokens depends on knowing the address of a contract first on those networks.

-You can fix this by either using a different `deployMode` or paying into the contract after the first publication.
+You can fix this by paying into the contract after the first publication.

 ## {#RE0103} RE0103